 When you buy items from thrift stores or auction sites that benefit nonprofits, your dollars support their work.
 A few favorites even have online shops, including Housing Works.
-When you shop on smile while logged in to Amazon Smile, you can choose a nonprofit to receive a small portion of sales.
+When you shop online while logged in to Amazon Smile, you can choose a nonprofit to receive a small portion of sales.
 Also, sites like Bidding for Good offer products and experiences that benefit a variety of organizations.

 Support the independent businesses in your neighborhood by shopping local—especially at book stores and sources that sell the works of local artisans.
 Even better if you can shop on foot or bike, leaving the car behind.

 Be a maker.

 Homemade gifts, including food and personal care items, are twice as nice.
 Extra touches: attach a recipe for the recipient and consider a vintage glass jar, container, or tin that can be reused.
 (Here are some DIY ideas.)